kennetham/dredd/README.md

 as `true` if Dredd does not have admin access to the GitHub repo and hooks are already created.

+#### non_whitelisted_template

+This is the template Dredd will use to comment when the requester does not exist in any whitelist.

+#### whitelisted_template

+This is the optional template Dredd will use to comment in the affirmative when the requester already exists in the whitelist.

 ## License

     The MIT License (MIT)